cgrindel/rules_swift_package_manager/docs/design/high-level.md

 Go](https://github.com/bazelbuild/bazel-gazelle/blob/master/extend.md).
 It has two modes of
 operation: `update-repos` and `update`.

-The `update-repos` mode does the following:
+The `update-repos` mode

+1. Resolves the direct and transitive dependencies for the project using the `Package.swift`.
+2. Writes a `Package.resolved` file.
-1. Reads a minimal `Package.swift` file
+3. Writes a JSON file
-2. Resolves the transitive
+2. Writes `swift_package` declarations for the direct and transitive dependencies.

+The `update` mode

+1. Inspects the project looking for Swift source files.
+2. Identifies the Bazel packages that should contain Swift declarations.
+3. Writes the Swift declarations to Bazel build files.

 ---